Geometric transitions and SYZ mirror symmetry: Introduction

 \begin{Conj}[Morrison \cite{Mor}] Let $\widehat{X}$ and $\widetilde{X}$ be Calabi--Yau manifolds, and suppose they are related by a geometric transition $\widehat{X} \dashrightarrow X \rightsquigarrow \widetilde{X}$.
 Suppose $Y_1$ and $Y_2$ are the mirrors of $\widehat{X}$ and $\widetilde{X}$ respectively.
-Then there exists a geometric transition $Y_2 \rightsquigarrow Y \dashrightarrow Y_1$ relating $Y_1$ and $Y_2$. \end{Conj}
+Then there exists a geometric transition $Y_2 \dashrightarrow Y \rightsquigarrow Y_1$ relating $Y_1$ and $Y_2$. \end{Conj}

-The survey article \cite{Ros} is an excellent review on geometric transitions and Morrison's conjecture.
-The conjecture provides a method to construct mirrors by geometric transtions.
-For example, if the mirror $Y_2$ of $\widetilde{X}$ is known, and $\widehat{X}$ is related to $\widetilde{X}$ by a geometric transition, then we may construct the mirror of $\widehat{X}$ by taking an appropriate geometric transition of $Y_2$.
-Such a method (restricted to conifold transitions) was used by Batyrev, Ciocan-Fontanine, Kim and van Straten \cite{BCKS} to construct the mirrors of Calabi--Yau complete intersections in Grassmannians.

 The present paper investigates mirror symmetry for geometric transitions of two specific types of local singularities, namely generalized conifolds and orbifolded conifolds.
-The mirror symmetry of these singularities turns out to be a natural extension of mirror symmetry of the conifold.
-Recall that a conifold is an isolated singularity defined by $\{xy-zw=0\} \subset \C^4$.
-It is an important class of singularity appearing in algebraic geometry and also plays a special role in superstring theory.
-A folklore mirror symmetry of the conifold \cite{Mor,Sze} that the deformed conifold is mirror symmetric to the resolved conifold can be refined in the framework of SYZ mirror symmetry as follows. \begin{Thm}[Conifold case of Theorem \ref{MainTheorem}] Let $\widehat{X}:=\mathcal{O}_{\PP^1}(-1)^{\oplus2}\setminus D$ be the resolved conifold with a smooth anti-canonical divisor $D$ removed, and
+Let us first recall mirror symmetry for a conifold.
+A conifold is an isolated singularity defined by $\{xy-zw=0\} \subset \C^4$.
+It is an important singularity appearing in algebraic geometry and also plays a special role in superstring theory.
+A folklore mirror symmetry for the conifold \cite{Mor,Sze} that the deformed conifold is mirror symmetric to the resolved conifold can be refined in the framework of SYZ mirror symmetry as follows. \begin{Thm}[Conifold case of Theorem \ref{MainTheorem}] Let $\widehat{X}:=\mathcal{O}_{\PP^1}(-1)^{\oplus2}\setminus D$ be the resolved conifold with a smooth anti-canonical divisor $D$ removed, and

 the deformed conifold with the anti-canonical divisor $\{z = 1\} \cup \{w = 1\}$ removed.
-Then $\widehat{X}$ and $\widetilde{X}$ are SYZ mirror to each other. \end{Thm} Although removing the divisors certainly does not affect the local geometry of the singularity, it is important for defining wrapped Fukaya categories and homological mirror symmetry\footnote{We are grateful to Murad Alim for informing us about the importance of this issue.}.
+Then $\widehat{X}$ and $\widetilde{X}$ are SYZ mirror to each other. \end{Thm} Although removing the divisors certainly does not affect the local geometry of the singularity, it is important when we discuss, for example, wrapped Fukaya categories and homological mirror symmetry\footnote{We are grateful to Murad Alim for informing us about the importance of this issue.}.

 We now focus on two natural generalizations of the conifold: generalized conifolds and orbifolded conifolds.
 For integers $k,l \ge 1$, a generalized conifold is given by

 and an orbifolded conifold is given by